thejohnhoffer/dojoscope/README.md

 # dojoscope
-Look through a dojoscope to proofread microscopic data.
+Use dojoscope to proofread microscopic data.